deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 *   `rde-upload` -- Cron queue for tasks to upload already-generated RDE files from Cloud Storage to the escrow provider.
 Tasks are executed by `RdeUploadAction`.
+*   `retryable-cron-tasks` -- Catch-all cron queue for various cron tasks that run infrequently, such as exporting reserved terms.
 *   `sheet` -- Queue for tasks to sync registrar updates to a Google Sheets spreadsheet.
 Tasks are enqueued by `RegistrarServlet` when changes are made to registrar fields and are executed by `SyncRegistrarsSheetAction`.